 (ii) National Accounting, which determines the relationship between the nominal flows (wage income, consumption expenditures) and balances = differences of flows (saving/dissaving, loss/profit).#4

-(iii) The relationship between the flows and balances of National Accounting and the changes of the stock of money/credit at the central bank.
+(iii) The relationship between the flows and balances of National Accounting and the changes in the stock of money/credit at the central bank.

 Thus stock-flow consistency is secured.
 The pivot between stocks and flows is the positive or negative nominal balances.

-In the initial period the conditions of market clearing and budget balancing hold.
+In the initial period the conditions of market-clearing and budget-balancing hold.
 The central bank provides the transaction medium and creates money out of nothing.
 Loosely speaking, it finances the business sector’s payroll, whatever it is.
+The economy NEVER runs out of money.

 In period 2 the wage rate and the price are doubled.
-Since no cash balances are carried forward from one period to the next, there results no real balance effect provided the doubling takes place exactly at the beginning of period 2.
+Since no cash balances are carried forward from one period to the next, no real balance effect happens provided the doubling takes place exactly at the beginning of period 2.

 The transaction pattern looks the SAME if employment L is doubled and productivity R, wage rate W, and price P remain unchanged.
 So, only the REAL variables employment L and output O double, but the transaction pattern is identical with a doubling of the NOMINAL variables wage rate W and price P. This tells one immediately that the commonplace Quantity Theory is false.

-The variable M is a straightforward period average which results from the AUTONOMOUS transactions between the business and the household sector in the pure consumption economy.
+The variable M is a straightforward period average that results from the AUTONOMOUS transactions between the business and the household sector in the pure production-consumption economy.
 The central bank enables the average stock of transaction money to expand or contract with the development of wage income.
 Analytically (not historically), money emerges from autonomous market transactions.
-In order that money comes into the world, a central bank is needed which issues transaction money in parallel with expanding/ contracting wage income.#6 There is NO commodity like gold and no deficit spending government needed.
+In order that money comes into the world, a central bank is needed that issues transaction money in parallel with expanding/ contracting wage income.#6 There is NO commodity like gold and no deficit spending government needed.

 Both the Quantity Theory of Money and the Chartalist Theory of Money are figments of the historical imagination.